SotoAugusto/SotoAugusto/README.md

 - 🌱 I’m currently learning **HTML, CSS and JavaScript**

-- 👨‍💻 All of my projects are available at [https://sotoaugusto.github.io/](https://sotoaugusto.github.io/)
+- 👨‍💻 All of my projects are available [here](https://sotoaugusto.github.io/)

 - 📫 How to reach me **sotoaugusto@gmail.com**